open-pay/openpay-ruby/README.md

 The first argument represent the json/hash object, while the second argument which is optional represents the **customer_id**.
-So if  just one argument is provided the action will be performed at the merchant level, but if the second argument is provided passing the customer_id, the action will be performed at the customer level.
+So if  just one argument is provided the action will be performed at the merchant level, but if the second argument is provided passing the **customer_id**, the action will be performed at the customer level.

 The following illustrates the api design.